A. J. Crabill

 Airick Journey Crabill (born Airick Leonard West in 1979) is an American education reform advocate and public speaker on education reform.
-He currently serves as the national school board governance leader at the Council of the Great City Schools.
+He currently serves as the director of governance at the Council of the Great City Schools.
 Prior to this position, he was Texas Education Agency's Deputy Commissioner for Governance.
 Crabill served eight years (2008–2016) on the board of the Kansas City Public Schools, serving as president for a majority of his tenure.
+He is the author of the 2023 book Great on Their Behalf: Why School Boards Fail, How Yours Can Become Effective. and the 2024 book Our Tools They Deserve: Why Adults Choose Retribution, How Students Can Practice Restoration.

 Early life

 West was born in Kansas City, Missouri in 1979.
 He was raised in and out of foster care.
-Although he struggled without a stable home, he graduated high school and attended the University of Kansas.
+He struggled without a stable home.
 He left school early to pursue a job in the computer industry.
 For a while, he worked for a web development firm after which, he founded his own firm.

 He later moved to the Ivanhoe neighborhood in Kansas City, joining the Ivanhoe Neighborhood Council, and becoming involved in the efforts to revitalize the struggling neighborhood.
 He has also helped raise several young men in the neighborhood, giving them a place to stay when they are in need and allowing many of the kids in the neighborhood access to a computer during the day.
 West was also involved in mentorship programs in several schools in the city.